cncf/tag-security/assessments/projects/openfga/self-assessment.md

 - Payload Verification

-- Confirm that API payloads adhere to Protobuf API definitions.
+- Confirm that API payloads adhere to protobuf API definitions.

-- Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is '\<userType>:\<userid>'
+- Validate parameters for proper structure, e.g. ensuring users are written in the correct format which is '\<userType>:\<userId>'

 #### Writing an Authorization Model